fightingwalrus/iGCS/README.md

 - mavlink_types.h
 - protocal.h

 Commit and push your changes and open a pull request for review and further HIL testing.
-In the pull request please note the commit from the MAVLink repository that was used to generate the new MAVLink header files.
+In the pull request please note the commit or tag from the MAVLink repository that was used to generate the new MAVLink header files.

 License
 =======
-All iDroneLink (formally iGCS) code is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+All iDroneCtrl (formally iGCS) code is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 For other code and assets, see ATTRIBUTION.md.

 The MIT License (MIT)
-Copyright (c) 2013 Claudio Natoli et al
+Copyright (c) 2013-2015 Claudio Natoli et al

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: